 Credit risk grades are a primary input into the determination of the term structure of PD for exposures.
 The Group collects performance and default information about its Credit risk exposures analysed by credit risk grading for Corporate and days-past-due for Retail portfolio.
 The Group employs statistical models to analyse the data collected and generate estimates of PD of exposures and how these are expected to change as a result of the passage of time.
-This analysis includes the identification and calibration of relationships between changes in default rates and changes in key macro-economic factors, across various geographies in which the Bank has taken exposures.
-For most exposures, the key macro-economic indicators include: GDP Growth, Real Interest Rates, Unemployment, Domestic Credit Growth, Oil Prices, Central Government Revenue as Percentage of GDP and Central Government Expenditure as Percentage of GDP.
+This analysis includes the identification and calibration of relationships between changes in default rates and changes in key macro-economic factors, across various geographies in which the Group has taken exposures.